American Players Theatre

 Directed by Gavin Lawrence

 In the Louisiana bayou, Ogun Size is the hardworking and steady brother to the younger Oshoosi.
 Ogun worries constantly about his brother, who's fresh out of jail, restless and aimless.
 When Elegba, Oshoosi's old prison-mate arrives with a gift, their relationship is thrown out of balance.
-Poetic and musical, The Brothers Size builds its bayou on a foundation of South African lore.
+Influenced by the rich culture of the Yoruba people of West Africa, this contemporary tale begins in ritual and evolves into a tough and tender drama of what it means to brother and be brothered.
+Combining flights of poetry, music, and dance, The Brothers Size explores the tenuousness of freedom and the need to belong somewhere, to something, to someone.
+For more on The Brothers Size, check out this interview with playwright Tarell Alvin McCraney.

 "The greatest piece of writing by an American playwright under 30 in a generation or more." - The Chicago Tribune